shyanyong/tp/docs/UserGuide.md

 ```
 take 1
 ```
-By typing this command, you will indicate that you have taken 1 dose from the first prescription.
+By typing this, you will indicate that you have taken 1 dose from the first prescription.

 ![result for 'Example output of take command'](images/ui/Ui-take1.png)

 As shown in this example, the dosage taken is set as 1 if dosage is not specified.

 </box>

 <box type="definition" header="#### Example 2">